PlusAlphaConsulting/GenerateThumbnails/README.md

 If you configured the system managed identity in step 4, you can use "simple" Urls.
 The Azure function will create SAS Urls internally to read and write the blobs.

-If you did not configure manages identity, you need to use a SAS url for the input and output URLs.
+If you did not configure managesd identity, you need to use a SAS url for the input and output URLs.
 The output SAS token should have read/write permissions.
-A SAS token can be generated from the Azure portal or using the Azure Storage Explorer.
+A SAS token can be generated from the Azure portal or the Azure Storage Explorer.

 By default, the function generates one 960x540 thumbnail.
-You can change the number of thumbnails or size by adding and modifying the ffmpeg arguments in the input body:
+You can change the number of thumbnails or their size by modifying the ffmpeg arguments in the input body:

 ```json
 {